irumi1206/federatedLearning/README.md

         dirichletdistribution : the data is splitted following the dirichlet distribution with alpha(-dirichletalpha) where the heterogeneity can be controlled.
 Same as the onlyspecificlabelpartition, there is no consistency for the distribution of each label and no correlation between devices next to each other.

-    -systemheterogeneity : System distribution for each client. cluster - central communication time is set to 500msec, for clients the choices are
+    -systemheterogeneity : System distribution for each client. choices are

         alltimesame : all the computation time and communication time is set to 100msec